spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 ![](<../../assets/screenshots/Stacks\_·\_spacelift-io (2).png>)

-{% hint style="info" %}
+!!! info
     You need to be an admin to create a stack.
 By default, GitHub account owners and admins are automatically given Spacelift admin privileges, but this can be customized using [login policies](../policy/login-policy.md) and/or [SSO integration](../../integrations/single-sign-on.md).
-{% endhint %}

 The stack creation process involves four simple steps: